art + poetry

 I come to my senses

-burn it to the ground
+burn our castle to the ground

 yet the foundation